 Why do I get shin splints when skating?

-As mentioned, shin splints generally come from overuse of the legs as a requirement of physical activities.
+As mentioned, shin splints generally come from the overuse of the legs as a requirement of physical activities.

 In the case of a skateboarder who has not stretched before riding, shin splints may happen.
 But even with stretching before skateboarding, such injuries may arise from excessive pressure from landings, constant pushing, or the simple act of maintaining a skate posture on the board for too long.